The Catalyst Fellowship at MIT linQ

 Commitment

-- Initial commitment: 20% time over 6 months (January to mid-July)
+- Initial commitment: 20% time over 6 months (January to mid-June).
+Weekly meetings are held online, with periodic multi-day in-person “intensifications”

 - Full opportunity: Multi-year, team based research project, led by a team of Fellows.
 (Contingent on project proposal approval)